 A successful WASH Cluster co coordinator will work closely with all WASH Partners (Locals, National, International, UN agencies) and donors to strengthen and improve coordination.
-S/He will work closely with technical working groups to ensure WASH partners are fully equipped with updated guidelines, technical notes and with required information.
+They will work closely with technical working groups to ensure WASH partners are fully equipped with updated guidelines, technical notes and with required information.
 Successful candidates will have a strong commitment to teamwork and accountability, thrive in evolving and challenging environments, and make effective written and verbal communication a priority.
-S/He will have the ability to facilitate dialogue among a diverse group of individuals with various skill sets and working styles is essential.
+They will have the ability to facilitate dialogue among a diverse group of individuals with various skill sets and working styles is essential.

 Living Conditions / Environmental Conditions

-The position is based in Erbil, Iraq and it requires up to 70% travel to governorates in KRI, Ninawa and as per needs.
-In Erbil there is individual accommodation in high-rise apartment buildings with relative freedom of movement and good amenities.
+The position is based in Erbil, Iraq and it requires up to 70% travel to governorates in KRI, Ninewa and as per needs.
+In Erbil there is shared accommodation in high-rise apartment buildings with relative freedom of movement and good amenities.
 Elsewhere in the country, there is group accommodation with limited freedom of movement beyond the house/office.
 This position is unaccompanied and is eligible for hardship and R&R breaks.

 Mercy Corps team members represent the agency both during and outside work hours when deployed in a field posting or on a visit/TDY to a field posting.
 Team members are expected to conduct themselves in a professional manner and respect local laws, customs and MC's policies, procedures, and values at all times and in all in-country venues.

 Fostering a diverse and open workplace is an important part of Mercy Corps’ vision.
 Mercy Corps is an Equal Opportunity Employer regardless of background.
 We are committed to creating an inclusive environment.